-Did you know today, May 28, is Menstrual Hygiene Day?
+Did you know that May 28, is Menstrual Hygiene Day?

 There’s a day for everything!